 Actual duplicates were sent to the customer department for cleanup.
 The process was replicated for each database for company-wide consistency.
-Due to the massive records in each database and the duplicates in a same database, the visual connector and @similarphrase were not used in this case.
+Due to the massive records in each database and the duplicates in the same database, the visual connector and @similarphrase were not used in this case.

 Data inconsistencies can make it virtually impossible to compare data.
 Variances in how names, addresses and numbers are entered or abbreviated within a database can quickly complicate the analysis process.
-However fuzzy matching can be applied to return a percentage match by reading data forwards and backwards for a certain length.
+However fuzzy matching can be applied to return a percentage match by reading data forwards and backward for a certain length.

 For example “Westheimer Boulevard” can appear as “Westheimer,” “Westheimer Blvd.”
 Using a forwards match of the first five characters, approximately 80% of potential matches were identified, and the remainder was manageable enough to be manually identified and corrected.

 A backward fuzzy match is effective when trying to match customer and employee names.
 Formatting examples include: